 Thank you for reading our blog post on What is a Certificate Of Occupancy.

 I hope this was helpful.
-If you would like to speak with an architect about a potential project you can contact us at Fontan Architecture directly.
+If you want to speak with an architect about a potential project, contact us at Fontan Architecture directly.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
 Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.